Bothy

 What to expect inside

 Large former lodge with multiple rooms, fireplace and sleeping space for 8+.
 Significantly more comfortable than most bothies.
-Well-maintained by the MBA.
+Well maintained by Attadale Estate, who keep it open to walkers.

 When to visit